unraid/docs/docs/unraid-os/using-unraid-to/create-virtual-machines/windows-on-a-vm.md

 #### Enable remote desktop access

 Remote desktop protocol (RDP) allows you to access your Windows %%VM|vm%% from another device.
-It offers better performance and compatibility compared to VNC.
+It offers better performance and compatibility compared to %%VNC|vnc-session%%.
 Note that RDP is supported only on Windows Professional and Enterprise editions.
 Also, your Windows user account **must** have a password set.

 :::caution
 RDP is not available on Windows Home editions.
 Always set a secure password for your Windows user account before enabling RDP.
 :::

 <details>
-<summary><strong>How to enable remote desktop access (RDP)</strong></summary>
+<summary><strong>How to enable remote desktop (RDP) access</strong> - Click to expand/collapse</summary>

 To enable RDP access, follow these steps: